 Sleep: Did you know that in 2010, British doctors issued more than 15,000,000 prescriptions for sleeping pills, and around one in ten adults now regularly takes some form of sleep-related medication?
 Poor sleeping habits reduce productivity, prevent learning, disrupt relationships, cramp creative thinking and sap self-control.
 Poor sleep is also associated with depression and obesity, and is linked to an increased risk of heart disease, diabetes, high blood pressure.
 Sleep works best in 90-minute cycles, so if you want to wake up at 7am, chunk back in 90-minute segments from then and work out when would be best (clue: 10pm would be 9 hours, or 11.30pm 7.5 hours).
 To improve your sleeping, make sure your room is completely dark and that you have a regular “wind-down” routine.

-- TIP: If you have moderate issues with your sleep (scores of 11-19 on this sleep questionnaire), I recommend trying mindfulness meditation via the Headspace app, and to understand more about sleep issues, I love a fantastic book by psychologist Richard Wiseman, called Night School.
+- TIP: If you have moderate issues with your sleep (scores of 11-19 on my sleep questionnaire), I recommend trying mindfulness meditation via the Headspace app, and to understand more about sleep issues, I love a fantastic book by psychologist Richard Wiseman, called Night School.
 My nutritionist, Matt Lovell (more impressively, he’s also been nutritionist to the England Rugby team and to the England Football team) has also created a nutritional supplement called R5 Aminos which can really help with sleep issues.

 - TIP: If your sleep issues are more severe (scores of 20+), you may benefit from more structured help – we recommend sleep experts Global Sleep Solutions, who are based at The Shard and are run by Dr Aditi Desai.
 If you would like a referral for a sleep assessment, please do ask and I will be happy to help.